rikanair/precarity/index.md

 ---
 layout: home
-title: Precarity Working Group
+title: Precarity in Research Working Group
 ---

+# Precarity in Research Working Group

-Welcome to the Precarity Working Group.
+## Invitation to Join the Working Group and Optional Workstreams

-We research, document, and address precarity across academia and society.
+We are pleased to invite you to join the **Precarity in Research Working Group**, a collective initiative taking action to reduce the level and impact of employment precarity across research-related careers in higher education institutions.

+### Our Vision

+To take collective action to reduce the level and impact of employment precarity in research, professional services, and technical roles.

+### O